Microsoft OPC Publisher

 ]

-Example configuration files are publishednodes_2.5.json and publishednodes_2.8.json.
+Example configuration files are here and here.

 Configuration Schema